cgwxyz/puremagic/readme.md

 # puremagic

-A pure lua module that detects the mime type of common image file based on their contents, only PNG/GIT/WEBP/JPEG.
+A pure lua module that detects the mime type of common image file based on their contents, only PNG/GIF/WEBP/JPEG supported.

 Tested on Lua 5.1 and Luajit 2.0.